AdeZwart/adventofcode2021/README.md

 # Advent Of Code 2021

 My solutions to the [Avent of Code](https://adventofcode.com/) 2021

+It might not be the prettiest or high performance code, I just want to solve them a.s.a.p.

 ## Dependencies
 [Tidy.AdventOfCode](https://github.com/yugabe/Tidy.AdventOfCode)